teamclairvoyant/airflow-maintenance-dags/db-cleanup/README.md

                 $ wget https://raw.githubusercontent.com/teamclairvoyant/airflow-maintenance-dags/master/db-cleanup/airflow-db-cleanup.py

-4. Update the global variables in the DAG with the desired values
+4. Update the global variables (SCHEDULE_INTERVAL, DAG_OWNER_NAME, ALERT_EMAIL_ADDRESSES and ENABLE_DELETE) in the DAG with the desired values

+5. Create and Set the following Variables in the Airflow Web Server (Admin -> Variables)

+    - airflow_db_cleanup__max_db_entry_age_in_days - integer - Length to retain the log files if not already provided in the conf.
+If this is set to 30, the job will remove those files that are 30 days old or older.

 5. Enable the DAG in the Airflow Webserver